Orientability of Causal Relations in Time Series using Summary Causal Graphs and Faithful Distributions: Implications on Causal Effects Identification

-\begin{proof} The result follows directly since, under Assumption~\ref{assumption:causal_sufficiency}, the parents of the treatment form a valid adjustment set for total effect estimation by the backdoor criterion~\citep{Pearl_2000}.
-Hence, once all edges incident to the treatment are oriented, this set can be recovered and the total effect on any variable identified by adjusting for it. \end{proof}
+\begin{proof} The result follows directly from the backdoor criterion~\citep{Pearl_2000}, since under Assumption~\ref{assumption:causal_sufficiency} the parents of the treatment form a valid adjustment set.
+Under the $s$-orientability condition, all edges connected to the treatment can be oriented, allowing recovery of its parents and identification of the total effect. \end{proof}